Niklas2501/itemisCodingAssignment/README.md

 * In case some information is missing, e.g. a mapping from an intergalactic to a roman number, the converter will ask to input the missing information.
 * In case no amount is given as an intergalactic in a request, an amount of 1 is assumed.
-* In case an invalid intergalactic / roman number is entered a warning is printed and the input is ignored.
+* In case an invalid intergalactic / roman number is entered, a warning is printed and the input is ignored.
+* In case an intergalactic number is defined a second time, the old value is simply overwritten.
+The same is true for changes in the value of materials.
 * pyTest is used over the standard unit testing module for it's more convenient test definition.

 ## Build